 I discovered the place where my creativity gets to play and I feel present and connected to my intuition.

-Over the past few years I've been combining drawing, collage and painting to create visual narratives that are inspired by the world around me.
+Over the past decade I've been combining drawing, collage and painting to create visual narratives that are inspired by the world around me.
 I tend to look to nature for inspiration, and delight in shapes and textures.
-One thing is certain, I've always loved using colour, and you'll see that my work is often very colourful!
+One thing is certain, I've always loved using colour, and you'll see that my work is often very vibrant!

 As the story goes, one thing led to the next and began to I began to facilitate Intuitive Art workshops for adults and seniors in Toronto.
 It became a place for participants to come together and connect with the creative processes of mixed media expressive art while exploring their inner artist.